-We've put each of the smart scales below to the test and rated them based on how easy they are to set up and use daily, how consistent and accurate their readings are when compared to a gym body composition scale, how easy it is to sync measurements with the mobile app, and how effectively the app presents the information.
+Every smart scales below are tested and rated based on how easy they are to set up and use, how consistent and accurate their readings are when compared to a gym body composition scales, how easy it is to sync measurements with the mobile app, and how effectively the app presents the information.

 The best smart scales